| ManyTracks Home | Art | Books | Garden | Homestead | Recumbents | Music | Violins | Dance | Contact |

-Green Manure |
+Green Manure

-Three decades of Growing
+Four decades of Growing

 Good Food

-Do you yearly shovel your finally finished compost into a pile with enthusiasm, only to step back to behold a molehill instead of the mountain needed for your garden?
+in Michigan's Upper Peninsula Do you compost with enthusiasm all year then find at the end a molehill instead of the mountain you want to spread on your garden?
 Do you find yourself considering outrageous schemes on how to collect those cow pies from the neighbor’s pastures, since you have no animals of your own?
 Do you have visions you’d rather not have when you hear the term "Green Manure"?
 Not to worry, help is on the way.
 And for once it doesn’t cost much in time or money. |

 Green manure is simply any crop grown to be turned into, or cut down to lay